 - For a toddler or kid scarf, you can chain between 30-36 stitches;

 - A granny stitch blanket, on the other hand, could require anything between 150-300 chains;

 - To complete a blanket in worsted weight yarn, you will require a size 6 hook and 122 chains (the approximate measurement of your blanket will be 47″ x 34″).

 Lovely baby soft yarn on Amazon – more Crochet stuff shared in my Amazon Influencer Shop

 As an AMAZON ASSOCIATE, I earn whenever someone uses affiliate links to make purchases.

 the slip knot

-Firstly: Pull out approximately 15 inches of yarn and wrap the yarn around your finger twice, winding it toward your body.
+Firstly: Pull approximately 15 inches of yarn and wrap it around your finger twice, winding it toward your body.